Metric Optimization in Penner Coordinates: Introduction

-This works demonstrate that intrinsic variables allows one to efficiently solve problems that could not be solved otherwise, \emph{with guarantees on existence and uniqueness of solutions}.
-At the same time, these algorithms are restricted to conformal maps, which are not suitable for many applications.
+A natural way to represent a cone metric on a triangle mesh is by assigning lengths to the edges.
+This representation highlights the challenge of the problem, whether we view it as a metric construction or a mapping problem: for a fixed connectivity, not every cone metric can be represented by edge lengths as the range of representable metrics is constrained by triangle inequalities on each face.
+It is also in general unclear, for a fixed connectivity, if there is an edge length assignment that satisfies all required constraints (most importantly, flatness/prescribed total angles at vertices).
+In other words, \emph{it is not known, for many important types of parametrization problems, if a solution exists for any specific fixed mesh connectivity.}

+While such problems remain open for fixed mesh connectivities, many existence and uniqueness questions have been answered \emph{for conformal maps} when the problem is generalized to the whole space of flat cone metrics with a given vertex set and surface topology \cite{gu2018discrete, springborn2019ideal}.
+These recent theoretical breakthroughs have yielded practical algorithms to compute arbitrarily prescribed cone metrics that are (discretely) conformally equivalent to the metric of the original surface \cite{gillespie2021discrete, campen2021efficient}.
+Importantly, this requires considering connectivity changes.

+An essential component of this theory is the definition of coordinates on the space of metrics.
+For any flat metric with given vertices, there are connectivities in which it can be described by edge lengths.
+At the same time, the same metric can be described by different connectivities: e.g., an \emph{intrinsic edge flip} produces a different connectivity with a different length assignment representing the same metric.
+That is, the space of cone metric is covered by the overlapping subsets of metrics defined by edge lengths on given connectivities.

+To be able to navigate the complete space of flat metrics, we need to consider connectivity changes, which seemingly necessitates frequent discontinuous changes in metric representation.
+Another major difficulty in using variable connectivity in the context of optimization problems is that all known distortion measures are \emph{not} invariant with respect to common connectivity changes (e.g., edge flips).
-Penner coordinates address the question of metric description uniqueness by observing that for almost all metrics there is a unique \emph{intrinsic Delaunay triangulation}.
-Moreover these coordinates establish a \emph{homeomorphism between the space of metrics with a fixed set of cone vertices and $\bR^{|E|}$}, where $|E|$ is the (fixed) number of edges in triangulations with a fixed number of vertices and surface genus.
-In other words, for each metric there is a unique vector of $|E|$ coordinates and conversely, any vector in $\bR^{|E|}$ describes a metric.

-The coordinates on the whole space of metrics (\emph{Penner coordinates}) are not constrained by triangle inequalities, allowing unconstrained optimization in the space of metric and ensuring solution existence in many cases (e.g., for convex objectives).
+Fortunately, it turns out that the whole space of cone metrics can be parametrized with quantities defined on \emph{fixed} connectivity known as \emph{Penner coordinates}, which we describe in more detail in Section~\ref{sec:penner}.
+These coordinates establish a \emph{bijection} between the space of metrics with a fixed set of cone vertices and $\bR^{|E|}$, where $|E|$ is the (fixed) number of edges in triangulations with a fixed number of vertices and surface genus.
+Penner coordinates are not restricted by triangle inequalities, allowing for unconstrained optimization in the space of metrics and ensuring the existence of a solution in many cases (e.g., for convex objectives).

 In this paper, we demonstrate how Penner coordinates can be used computationally to perform metric optimization and interpolation not restricted to the class of conformal maps.